-So, what's the catch?
-Well, Long-Term Care Insurance must be purchased when the individual is healthy before they require long-term care.
+Well, LTCI must be purchased when the individual is healthy before they require long-term care.
 Unfortunately, many people fail to plan ahead.
-That's why we highly recommend discussing Long-Term Care Insurance with your clients planning for retirement.
-Medicaid is a great resource for those in need, but LTCI will help your client avoid unnecessary financial stress if they need long-term care in the future.
-Not to mention, LTCI sales also produce sizeable commissions for our agents.
-Encourage your clients to plan in advance with LTCI.
+That's why we highly recommend discussing long-term care insurance with your younger clients and encouraging them to plan ahead.